 - Is a physical exam required annually for renewal?

-Pet medical insurance is for those who want to provide their pet the best medical care possible with less worry about cost.
-It helps provide financial peace of mind and can help pet owners with the difficult decision of treatment vs. 'economic' euthanasia.
+Pet medical insurance is for those who want to provide their pet with the best medical care possible with less worry about the cost.
+It helps provide financial peace of mind and can help pet owners with the difficult decision of treatment vs. ‘economic’ euthanasia.